-- The safety of the environment for children aged between 0-7 years. - Recommendations on how to make the environment safe for the age and developmental stage of the child. - Conclusion to the safety of the environment assessed, by understanding what the risks are
+- The safety of the environment for children aged between 0-7 years. - Recommendations on how to make the environment safe for the age and developmental stage of the child. - Conclusion to the safety of the environment assessed, by understanding what the risks are.

 Unit 6 Providing and Safe and Healthy Environment Grading Descriptors Learning Outcome 1 Learners will know how to prepare and maintain a safe environment and understand the relevant legislation, policies and procedures.
 Pass Plan a safe indoor environment for children.
 Plan an outing for children.
 Identify the relevant legislation, policies and procedures with regard to health and safety for both the indoor environment and the outing.
-Learners will know how to prepare and maintain a safe environment and understand the relevant legislation, policies and procedures. • Plan a safe indoor environment for children and suggest Merit Plan an outing for children, suggest activities and outline the equipment required for the visit.
+Learners will know how to prepare and maintain a safe environment and understand the relevant legislation, policies and procedures.
+Merit Plan a safe indoor environment for children and suggest activities.
+Plan an outing for children, suggest activities and outline the equipment required for the visit.
 Identify the relevant legislation, policies and procedures with regard to health and safety for both the indoor environment and the outing.
 Ensure the legislation titles are written accurately.
 Distinction Learners will know how to prepare and maintain a safe environment and understand the relevant legislation, policies and procedures.
 Plan a safe indoor environment, with safety features, for children and give a detailed plan of activities.
 Plan an outing for children, give a detailed plan of activities and outline the equipment required for the visit.
 Consider the additional needs of the group.
 Accurately describe the relevant legislation, policies and procedures with regard to health and safety for both the indoor environment and the outing.
 Ensure the legislation titles are written accurately with initial dates and if amended.

 Unit 6 Providing and Safe and Healthy Environment Grading Descriptors Learning Outcome 2 Pass Learners will undertake a risk assessment.
 Complete and present a risk assessment following a brief.
 Demonstrate the ability to assess the environment.
 Identify and record potential hazards.
 Outline some of the controls to be put in place.
-Merit Complete and present an accurate risk assessment following a brief.
+Merit Learners will undertake a risk assessment.
+Complete and present an accurate risk assessment following a brief.
 Demonstrate the ability to assess the environment accurately.
 Identify and make a detailed record of potential hazards.
 Outline the controls to be put in place.
-Distinction Complete and present an accurate and detailed risk assessment following a brief.
+Distinction Learners will undertake a risk assessment.
+Complete and present an accurate and detailed risk assessment following a brief.
 Demonstrate the ability to assess the environment accurately and in detail.
 Identify and make a detailed record of all potential hazards.
 Describe all the controls to be put in place.

-Unit 6 Providing and Safe and Healthy Environment Grading Descriptors Learning Outcome 3 Pass Review the different aspects of the risk assessment provided.
+Unit 6 Providing and Safe and Healthy Environment Grading Descriptors Learning Outcome 3 Pass Learners will review the completed risk assessment.
+Review the different aspects of the risk assessment provided.
 Come to a conclusion as to the safety of the environment.
 Outline the importance of monitoring and reviewing in risk assessments.
-Merit Give a detailed review of the different aspects of the risk assessment.
+Merit Learners will review the completed risk assessment.
+Give a detailed review of the different aspects of the risk assessment.
 Come to a conclusion as to the safety of the environment, taking in to consideration the controls in place.
 Evaluate the importance of monitoring and reviewing in risk assessments.
-Distinction Provide a detailed review of the risk assessment and the process.
+Distinction Learners will review the completed risk assessment.
+Provide a detailed review of the risk assessment and the process.
 Come to a detailed conclusion as to the safety of the environment and justify the controls and additional controls in place.
 Analyse the importance of monitoring and reviewing risk assessments in line with current legislation.